Plans & Pricing

 What are the different user roles on Snyk?

-The free account and starter plan have only administrators, whereas the other paid-for plans allow you to add collaborators.
+The free plan has only administrators, whereas the other plans allow you to add collaborators.
 Collaborators can view and contribute to projects, but can’t access billing details or invite team members.

 Do you store any credit card information in your systems?